Maine Chance Farm: Maine Chance spas

+Racing stable

-Elizabeth Arden raced under the nom de course "Mr. Nightingale" until 1943 when she adopted the name Maine Chance Farm from her health spa in Mount Vernon, Maine.
+Arden's given name was Florence Nightingale Graham; "Elizabeth Arden" was the trade name of her cosmetics business, which she also sometimes used personally.
+In racing, she was known as Mrs. Elizabeth N. Graham and her horses raced under the nom de course "Mr. Nightingale" until 1943 when she adopted the name Maine Chance Farm from her health spa.
+Kentucky racing official Ted Bassett later suggested the choice was a shrewd piece of marketing: tying her horses' name to that of her health spa meant the racing public kept the spa in mind, while spa clientele and the press were reminded of her stable.

 During the nineteen forties and fifties, the Maine Chance Farm racing stable was a major force in American horse racing.
-Among the stable's many champions and stakes race winners who raced under Arden's cerise, blue and white colors were the colt Star Pilot and the filly, Beaugay, both 1945 American national champions.
+Among the stable's many champions and stakes race winners who raced under her cerise, blue and white colors were the colt Star Pilot and the filly, Beaugay, both 1945 American national champions.
 The Beaugay Handicap at Aqueduct Racetrack is named in the filly's honor.
 That year, Maine Chance Farm was the top money-winning stable in the United States.

 In May 1946, a fire at a racetrack in Chicago destroyed twenty-two horses owned by Maine Chance Farm.
 The stable's two-year-old star colt Jet Pilot survived as he had been shipped to another racetrack.
 Two future Hall of Famers, trainer Tom Smith and jockey Eric Guerin, worked for Maine Chance Farm and in 1947, Jet Pilot won the Kentucky Derby.
 In 1948, Ace Admiral won the prestigious Travers Stakes and in 1954 the Maine Chance filly Fascinator won the Kentucky Oaks.

+Kentucky farm

+In 1956, Elizabeth Arden, Inc. acquired the 722 acre northern portion of Coldstream Stud on the death of owner E. Dale Shaffer and renamed it "Maine Chance Farm".
+The Kentucky property served as a horse farm associated with Arden's established Maine Chance racing operation.
+It provided facilities for breeding and keeping Thoroughbreds.
+Graham (Arden) pampered her Thoroughbreds at this farm, reportedly even having them groomed with Elizabeth Arden skincare products.

 In 1960, the farm bred future Hall of Fame colt Gun Bow.

-In 1956, Elizabeth Arden acquired the 722 acre northern portion of Coldstream Stud on the death of owner E. Dale Shaffer and renamed it Maine Chance Farm.
-Following Arden's passing in 1966, the farm property became part of the College of Agriculture at the University of Kentucky.

-In 2005, the University of Kentucky began the Equine Initiative Project.
-This project was started by the UK College of Agriculture to develop their Equine Science program into a nationally outstanding program.
-In 2007, the Maine Chance Farm was being revamped into a Collegiate Equestrian mecha-center, which was expected to feature a breeding program, equestrian center, and equine disease and research center.
+She died in 1966.
+In 1967, the University of Kentucky purchased the farm for agricultural and equine education and research.
+Since 2007 it has been home to UK's undergraduate Equine Science and Management program, and today, known as the Maine Chance Equine Campus, forms part of the university's 2400 acre "North Farm" alongside the neighboring Spindletop and Coldstream research farms.